deepsky/SQL-Code-Assistant-/sqlassistant-plugin10/SqlAssistantPlugin/readme.txt

  trove4j.jar
  util.jar

-(Build #IC-107.587 was used for the building of the plugin)

 Also, Oracle JDBC driver (ojdbc5.jar) is needed to build the plugin.
 The driver can be downloaded free of charge from Oracle Technet.